 - The student is notified of the decision in writing by Registry and the student record is amended.

-Ordinarily students are liable for fees.
+Ordinarily students are responsible for the payment of fees following a deferral, including the payment of any outstanding balance the student may have.
 However in some instances a student defers a place due to unforeseen circumstances.
 These compassionate and compelling circumstances are circumstances which are generally beyond the control of the student and have had an impact on the student’s academic progress and/or wellbeing.

 Compelling Circumstances could include: